Looking for a guide on how to grow and care for Fiddle-Leaf Fig houseplants? You’ve come to the right place!

 Your leaves are likely dropping because it’s located where there’s too much drastic temperature change.
 Drafts from a vent (whether it’s hot or cold air), window, or door will stress out your fig, causing it to drop its leaves.

 If the leaves turn yellow before dropping, it’s likely due to being over-watered.

-2. Fiddle leaf fig leaves are turning yellow
+2. Help!
+My Fiddle leaf fig leaves are turning yellow

 Your fiddle leaf fig leaves are most likely turning yellow due to overwatering.
 Figs like to be kept moist but don’t like to be kept soggy or waterlogged.
 Here are some steps you can take to fix this problem: